 Specialisation: Macroeconomics, Economic Growth, Applied Economics, Unified Growth Theory, Economics of Inequality

-Professor Jakob Madsen is an ARC Professorial Fellow and he holds the Xiaokei Yang Chair in Economics at Monash University.
+Professor Jakob Madsen is a Professor of Economics at the University of Western Australia.
+He previously held the Xiaokei Yang Chair in Economics at Monash University.
 After working some years in the financial sector as a financial analyst and as deputy chief economist at the Bank of Jutland, he gained his PhD in Economics at the Australian National University.
 He has held lecturing positions at the University of Southampton, University of Western Australia and Flinders University and professorial positions at Brunel University (London) and the University of Copenhagen.
 Professor Madsen has published more than 100 papers in international refereed journals including Journal of Economic Growth, Journal of Monetary Economics, Review of Economics and Statistics, Journal of International Economics, Economic Journal, European Economic Review, and Journal of Development Economics, Journal of Economic Behavior and Organization, Journal of Economic History.
-Currently, Professor Madsen's research is focused on economic growth, the long term effects of fiscal policy, and the interactions between economic growth and inequality.
+Currently, Professor Madsen’s research is focused on economic growth, the long term effects of fiscal policy, and the interactions between economic growth and inequality.

-Xiaokai Yang Distinguished Professor of Economics (2011 - )
+Xiaokai Yang Distinguished Professor of Economics, Monash University (2011 – 2018 )

 Adjunct Professor, Queensland University of Technology (2013 – )